erew70/goodbye_goguardian_dns/README.md

 ---

 ## To do:
 🟡 Host public dns server.
 (For now you will have to host your own DNS server and add the list to it.
-Then you will have to change the dns servers on your chromebook to use your server.
+Then you will have to change the dns servers on the chromebook to use your server.
 You can also use something like NextDNS)

 🟡 Finish the list (still gathering new information and domains from logs)